New business wins are exciting.

 “[Client Name] agrees to indemnify and hold harmless [Agency] of and from any and all claims, demands, losses, causes of action, damage, lawsuits, judgments, including attorneys’ fees and costs, to the extent caused by or arising out of or relating to the work of [Agency].”

-Here’s to better contracts,
+Here’s to better contracts and better partnerships,